 County Division trial lawyers represent the vast majority of clients charged with misdemeanors.
 These attorneys appear in court every day and handle all aspects of the case from start to finish.
-They collaborate with the Social Services and Mental Health divisions to tackle the issues presented by each unique case.
-Whether a case calls for plea negotiations or a jury trial, County Division attorneys work with their clients in an effort to achieve the best possible outcome.
+They collaborate with the Social Services and Mental Health Division to tackle the issues presented by each unique case.
+Whether a case calls for plea negotiations or a jury trial, County Court attorneys work with their clients in an effort to achieve the best possible outcome.

 A person accused of committing a misdemeanor crime may receive a notice to appear in court, be arrested at the time of the crime, or later if a warrant is issued.

-Arraignment: This is the court date where the accused is formally noticed of the charges and enters a plea of guilty or not guilty.
+This is the court date where the accused is formally noticed of the charges and enters a plea of guilty or not guilty.
 If the client enters a plea of not guilty, a future court date will be set.

-Case Disposition: This is the court date where the assigned attorney will receive evidence (also called “discovery”) and review it.
+This is the court date where the assigned attorney will receive evidence (also called “discovery”) and review it.
 The attorney will also discuss possible plea resolutions with the client and the prosecutor.
 Depending on the circumstances, the State may offer a deferred prosecution agreement, which, if successfully completed will result in the State dropping the charges.
 The client should talk to his or her attorney before accepting any plea.
 If no plea agreement is reached, the judge will set the case for trial.

 Unless informed by your attorney, your presence is required at every court date.
 Failure to be on time may result in the judge issuing an arrest warrant.